Codiak101/h-encore-2/README.md

 *h-encore²*, where *h* stands for hacks and homebrews, is the fourth public jailbreak for the *PS Vita™* which supports the newest firmwares 3.65-3.73.
 It allows you to make kernel- and user-modifications, change the clock speed, install plugins, run homebrews and much more.

-This Mod allows you to switch between 2 config.txt files for different sets of plugins - Portable and Dock.
+This mod allows you to switch between 2 config.txt files for different sets of plugins - Portable and Dock.
 You can also backup your current config.txt and reset to the base config plus the SD2VITA plugin.

 ## Requirements